WSP-LAB/FUGIO-artifact/README.md

 # FUGIO-artifact
 [FUGIO](https://github.com/WSL-LAB/FUGIO) is the first automatic exploit generation (AEG) tool for PHP object injection (POI) vulnerabilities.
-This repository includes Docker images to run the experiments performed in the paper.
+The artifact includes Docker images to run the experiments performed in the paper.
-We tested our Docker images and running scripts on Ubuntu 18.04 host machine.
+We tested our Docker images and scripts on a Ubuntu 18.04 machine.

 ## Prepare Docker containers
 #### 1. Install Docker